diva-exchange/i2p/README.md

 Set BANDWIDTH to control or limit the bandwidth used by the router.
 Use "L" (32KBs/sec), "O" (256KBs/sec), "P" (2048KBs/sec) or "X" (unlimited).
 By default, the bandwidth is set to "L" for non-floodfill routers and to "X" for floodfill routers.

+Set TRANSIT_SHARE to a value between 0 (zero) and 100 to limit the bandwidth used by the router for transit.
+Defaults to 100.

 Set ENABLE_UPNP to 1 (true) or 0 (false) to enable UPNP.
+Defaults to 0 (false).

+Set ENABLE_HIDDEN to 1 (true) or 0 (false) to enable hidden mode.
 Defaults to 0 (false).

 Set LOGLEVEL to the desired logging level: debug, info, warn, error or none.
 Defaults to info.